Skills¶

 How to load a skill¶

-The exact mechanics depend on the agent you're driving.
-In Claude Code, install a skill by copying its directory into a project-level .claude/skills/<name>/ (or globally into ~/.claude/skills/<name>/).
+It is idempotent and refuses to clobber a non-link copy without --force/-Force.
+See CONTRIBUTING.md for the full setup.
 Once installed, the skill's description triggers it whenever the conversation mentions one of its surfaces — you usually don't need to invoke it explicitly.
 You can also force-load it with /skill <name> if the agent's launcher supports slash-commands for skills.

-The six skills¶
+The eight skills¶

 | Skill | Pitch |